alexmitchelldev/json_csv_converter/README.md

+JSON CSV converter converts JSON to CSV and CSV to JSON.
+The app is built with:
+- HTML
+- CSS
+- JavaScript

+You can see a live preview of the app [here][live-preview].

+## Motivation
-This project was taken from [Florin Pop's App Ideas GitHub repository][app-ideas-repo].
+The idea behind this app was taken from [Florin Pop's App Ideas GitHub repository][app-ideas-repo].

-It is written in plain html/css/JavaScript.
+## Functionality
 The app currently supports any of the below completed user stories.

 ## User Stories